Obama memoir confronts role his presidency played in Republican obstructionism and Trump's rise - KVIA

 “As a strategy for picking up girls, my pseudo-intellectualism proved mostly worthless,” he writes.
 “I found myself in a series of affectionate but chaste friendships.”

-He writes, somewhat lightheartedly, about how the stress of the White House led to his bad tendencies, like smoking, noting that he would sometimes smoke eight or nine or ten cigarettes a day” and look for a “discreet location to grab an evening smoke.”
+He writes, somewhat lightheartedly, about how the stress of the White House led to his bad tendencies, like smoking, noting that he would sometimes smoke eight or nine or ten cigarettes a day and look for a “discreet location to grab an evening smoke.”
+He said he quit smoking by “ceaselessly” chewing nicotine gum after his daughter Malia “frowned” after “smelling a cigarette on my breath.”

 Obama explores his marriage to Michelle Obama throughout the book, recalling when they “became friends as well as lovers” and describing her as an “original.”